SPB, a voice master who aced vocal ranges, captivated millions of hearts | Entertainment

 SPB, a voice master who aced vocal ranges, captivated millions of hearts

-Sripathi Panditaradhyula Balasubrahmanyam, popularly known by the magical three letters 'SPB', belonged to a rare breed of playback singers whose golden voice cast a spell over generations.
-The mesmerising voice of Balasubramanyam, who died aged 74 at a hospital here after being treated for COVID-19, endeared him to millions of fans as he strode like a colossus in the film and stage music world with numerous hits in 16 languages, more dominantly in South Indian films -- Tamil and his mother tongue Telugu.
+Sripathi Panditaradhyula Balasubrahmanyam, popularly known by the magical three letters 'SPB', crooned a staggering 40,000 plus songs, strode Tamil and Telugu cinema like a colossus and later conquered the hearts of Hindi cinema fans, as he captivated music lovers across generations.
+The mesmerising voice of Balasubramanyam, who died aged 74 at a hospital here after being treated for COVID-19, endeared him to millions of fans as he carved out a unique place for him in the film and stage music world with numerous hits in 16 languages, more dominantly in South Indian films -- Tamil and his mother tongue Telugu.

 Quite unassuming despite his unparalleled achievements, including countless national and state awards and the coveted Padma Shri and Padma Padma Bhushan, he worked with generations of music composers, crooning a staggering 40,000 plus songs during his enviable over five decade career.
 An extraordinary singer, who was influenced by veteran Mohammed Rafi, SPB stamped his class in thousands of evergreen songs, evoking various emotions, be it joy, romance or pathos and later also took to acting in some films.